agollakota/DAAMZ-Project-3/SoftwareRequirements.md

 #### 4.1.2 Stimulus/Response Sequences

 The swipe function is dynamic to the user’s interactions.
-Users can swipe right or “thumbs up” restaurants they do like, and swipe left or “thumbs down” restaurants that they don’t like, or they feel like does not match their criteria.
+Users can swipe right or “thumbs up”(or swipe right) restaurants they do like, and swipe left or “thumbs down”(or swipe left) on restaurants that they don’t like, or they feel like does not match their criteria.

 4.2 Criteria Matcher
 ----------------